Scientific Investigations Report 2012–5228

 First posted February 25, 2013

 Part or all of this report is presented in Portable Document Format (PDF); the latest version of Adobe Reader or similar software is required to view it.
 Download the latest version of Adobe Reader, free of charge.

-Nowell, L.H., Ludtke, A.S., Mueller, D.K., and Scott, J.C., 2012, Organic contaminants, trace and major elements, and nutrients in water and sediment sampled in response to the Deepwater Horizon oil spill: U.S. Geological Survey Open-File Report 2012–5228, 96 p, plus appendixes.
+Nowell, L.H., Ludtke, A.S., Mueller, D.K., and Scott, J.C., 2012, Organic contaminants, trace and major elements, and nutrients in water and sediment sampled in response to the Deepwater Horizon oil spill: U.S. Geological Survey Scientific Investigations Report 2012–5228, 96 p, plus appendixes.